-You've been working on this idea for months.
+You've been working on this content marketing idea for months.
 You just know it'll make a huge difference if adopted by organizations.
 You believe in yourself and your idea, but do others?
 Do you know how to get it in front of decision makers like the C-Suite and in what format?
+The right b2b marketing technology can help.

 From our previous posts in this series, you've learned the C-Suite seeks out credible resources like the Harvard Business Review, Forbes, and Wired.
 In essence, your ideas will live and die based on your credibility.
 So, first thing's first.
 Let's make you credible!